Alaamhmdgalal/Google-Data-Analytics-Case-Study-2/README.md

 # Google-Data-Analytics-Case-Study-2
-## Google Data Analytics Case Study 2 - How can a wellness technology company play it smart?
+## How can a wellness technology company play it smart?

 Sršen asks you to analyze smart device usage data in order to gain insight into how consumers use non-Bellabeat smart devices.
 She then wants you to select one Bellabeat product to apply these insights to in your presentation.